open-source-labs/Spearmint/Notes On Spearmintv15.md

 run react DevTools
 -No Error Handler for Components
--No Confirmation Dialogue before X'ing out of blocks
+-No Confirmation Dialogue before X'ing out of blocks -No way to import a test file and make modifications on it using the UI

 Changes Implemented:
 For Accessibility Tool